| The Police was born

 and above all with a lot of sketchy-songs which will be the framework

+of the next album.
 In 1979 was given birth

 the second lp, Reggatta de Blanc, an album that bring